1. Get started

 A good workforce plan will give you a solid understanding of your current workforce and how to prepare your workforce for the future.

-Small business often relies on the knowledge and skills of key employees.
+Small business often relies on the knowledge and skills of a small number of employees.
 The departure of any one of these employees (through resignation or retirement) can be costly and result in the loss of important business knowledge.
 New opportunities can also emerge for your business that require your workforce to change.

 Workforce planning that is integrated with business planning can help your business: